 Note the increasing spread in data between the two studies as the altitude increases beyond 5,000 feet (1,516m), with Peronnet’s showing slightly less loss of performance at increasing altitudes.
 Generally, however, they are quite close.

 So as you can see here, if you live and train at about 5,000 feet you could theoretically expect a 5% increase in FTP and performance if you went down to sea level to race.
-Conversely, if you came from sea level where you live and train to some place like Denver at about 5,000 feet you might expect, initially, about a 9% drop in FTP and performance.
-If you arrived a few weeks early allowing your body to fully adapt that loss of performance would theoretically and gradually shrink to about 5%.
+Conversely, if you came from sea level where you live and trained at some place like Denver at about 5,000 feet, you might expect, initially, about a 9% drop in FTP and performance.
+If you arrived a few weeks early allowing your body to fully adapt, that loss of performance would theoretically and gradually shrink to about 5%.